From happy customers

 Snorkeling Great Barrier Reef

-• Expert guidance: Our experienced crew and marine naturalists will provide comprehensive safety briefings, offer snorkeling tips, and share fascinating insights into the reef's ecosystem.
+• Expert guidance: Crew and marine naturalists give safety briefings, tips, and reef insights.

-• Safety equipment: Life vests, buoyancy aids, and trained first aid staff are always on board.
+• Safety: Life vests, buoyancy aids, and trained first aid staff are on board.

 Essential tips for snorkeling the Great Barrier Reef